Registering a death

 If the death you are registering is selected for review you may not be able to complete the death registration immediately.
-The registrar will explain the review process and timescales, and will contact you when the review is complete.
+The registrar will explain the review process and timescales and will contact you when the review is complete.
 You can still make initial funeral arrangements while the review is underway.
 However, the funeral itself cannot take place until the review is completed and a Certificate of Registration of Death (Form 14) is produced.
-This can be collected from the registrar or sent to you or sent direct to the person arranging the funeral to allow the funeral to go ahead.
+The Certificate of Death (Form 14) will be emailed to the person arranging the funeral to allow the funeral to go ahead.

 If you need the funeral to go ahead quickly, in special circumstances you may be granted an advanced registration.
-If you want to make an application for an advanced registration, please tell the registrar when you attend to register the death.
-You will need to fill in an advanced registration application form but it is not essential to complete this before attending the registration office.
+If you want to make an application for an advanced registration, please tell the registrar.

 - improve the accuracy of MCCDs

 - provide better quality information about causes of death so that health services can be better prepared for the future

 - ensure that the processes around death certification are robust and have appropriate safeguards in place